hatamiarash7/pre-commit/README.md

           - id: ansible_find_unquoted_values
 ```

+## Hooks

+We have these hooks for now. more items will be added gradually.

 ### Ansible - Find unused variables

 This hook can help you find defined variables ( in `defaults/main.yml` or `vars/main.yml` ) that are not used in the role.